jonriber/jonriber/README.md

 <br/>
 <br/>

-My career began as an Electronics Engineer specializing in Biomedical Engineering, telecommunication systems, and IoT, before transitioning into Software Engineering and web development.
+My career began as an Electronics Engineer with an enphasis on Biomedical Engineering, telecommunication systems, and IoT, before transitioning into Software Engineering and web development.
 <br/>
 <br/>

-As an Engineer, I am actively engaging in academic pursuits and assisting organizations to innovate through Research and Development of cutting-edge technologies.
+As an Engineer, I am often engaging in academic pursuits and assisting organizations to innovate through Research and Development of cutting-edge technologies.
 I excel in project management, quality assurance, and the implementation of clean code and software development best practices to foster continual improvement.
 <br/>
 <br/>